Note on Nonlinear Schr\"odinger Equation, KdV Equation and 2D Topological Yang-Mills-Higgs Theory

 In principle, the nonlinear Schr\"odinger equation can be generalized to the dimensions other than (1+1)D. The (3+1)D nonlinear Schr\"odinger equation is also called the Gross-Pitaevskii equation.
 It was shown in Refs.~\cite{Zee, Gubser} that using the boson/vortex duality one can map the Gross-Pitaevskii equation into an effective closed string theory.
 Recently, in Refs.~\cite{BEC, BECstring} this (3+1)D duality was generalized to include boundaries, and the dual theory is an effective open string theory.
 The same steps can be repeated in (1+1)D, however, instead of an effective string theory the dual theory is another scalar field theory, and the bulk equation of motion in a certain limit becomes the KdV equation.
 Therefore, the boson/vortex duality helps us relate two apparently different integrable models.

-At quantum level, the quantum KdV equation was first studied in Refs.~\cite{Zamolod-1}, where it was shown that the quantum KdV equation can be obtained from a conformal field theory.
-Later, the Bethe Ansatz equation for the quantum (modified) KdV equation was found in Refs.~\cite{Kundu, Volkov, qu2KdV}, which can be viewed as the continuous limit of the spin-$\frac{1}{2}$ XXZ chain.
-On the other hand, it was known before that the quantum nonlinear Schr\"odinger equation can be viewed as the continuous limit of the spin-$\frac{1}{2}$ XXX chain \cite{Korepin, Faddeev}.
+At quantum level, the quantum KdV equation was first studied in Ref.~\cite{Zamolod-1}, where it was shown that the quantum KdV equation can be obtained from a conformal field theory.
+Later, the Bethe Ansatz equation for the quantum (modified) KdV equation was found in Refs.~\cite{Kundu, Volkov, qu2KdV}, which can be viewed as the continuum limit of the spin-$\frac{1}{2}$ XXZ chain.
+On the other hand, it was known before that the quantum nonlinear Schr\"odinger equation can be viewed as the continuum limit of the spin-$\frac{1}{2}$ XXX chain \cite{Korepin, Faddeev}.
 Hence, in the small anisotropy limit of the spin-$\frac{1}{2}$ XXZ chain or equivalently in the UV regime, the Bethe Ansatz equations of the quantum KdV equation and the quantum nonlinear Schr\"odinger equation coincide.